hgom/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-run_analysis.R does the following.
+##run_analysis.R does the following.

-Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-working of the script
+##Explanation of the script:

-1) read activity_labels.txt as a map to translate activity numbers to activaty labels
+1. read activity_labels.txt as a map to translate activity numbers to activaty labels
-2) read y_test.txt and y_train.txt files and add an extra column which contains the name of the activity belonging by the activity number
+2. read y_test.txt and y_train.txt files and add an extra column which contains the name of the activity belonging by the activity number
-3) read features.txt file and select the columns wich contains one of the strings "std" or "mean"
+3. read features.txt file and select the columns wich contains one of the strings "std" or "mean"
-4) read x_test.txt and x_train.txt and subset the columns with the index from set 3, the result is a subset which only contains the columns containing "std" or "mean"
+4. read x_test.txt and x_train.txt and subset the columns with the index created in step 3, the result is a subset which contains only the variables containing "std" or "mean" in the name
-5) name the x_test and x_train with the (cleaned) feature names. (the string () is removed from the feature the feature names)
+5. name the x_test and x_train with the (cleaned) feature names. (the string "()" is removed from the feature names)
-5) read subject_test.txt and subject_train.txt and add logical variable names
+5. read subject_test.txt and subject_train.txt and add logical variable names
-6) bind the columns subject_test, y_test$activity_label and x_test datasets, bind the columns subject_train, y_train$activitylabel, x_train datasets
+6. bind the columns subject_test, y_test$activity_label and x_test datasets, bind the columns subject_train, y_train$activitylabel, x_train datasets
-7) combine the rows of the two datasets from step 6 (result is one dataset with logical variables names)
+7. combine the rows of the two datasets from step 6 (result is one dataset containg one column for the activity, one column for the subject and all variables containing std or mean in the name.)
-8) group the combined data by activity and subject and calculate the avergae for each column and write the result to tidy_data.txt
+8. group the combined data by activity and subject and calculate the average for each column and write the result to tidy_data.txt